visgl/deck.gl/docs/get-started/using-layers.md

 The `accessors` are functions that you supply to describe how the layer should extract various values

-The data would typically be
-a list (e.g. Array) of objects, often parsed from a JSON or CSV formatted data.
+The data would typically be a list (e.g. Array) of objects, often parsed from a JSON or CSV formatted data.

 ```
   <DeckGL layers={[
-    new ScatterplotLayer({data: ...}),
+    new ScatterplotLayer({data: ...})
   ]}/>
 ```

+When the layer is about to be drawn on screen for the first time, the layer will traverse the `data` array and build up WebGL buffers that allow the GPU to render a visualization of your data very quickly.
+These WebGL buffers are saved and matched with any future changes.

 ## Rendering Multiple Layers